abhisheks008/ML-Crate/Concrete Strength Calculation/Model/README.md

-The main aim of the project is to make a model that helps to predict credit card fraud based on the given dataset.
+The main aim of the project is to calculate the strength of the concrete using Machine Learning techniques.

 **WORK DONE**

 * Analyzed the data and found insights such as correlation, missing values etc.
-* Selected the columns that have high correlation than other columns to be used as features.
-(Refer : `eda-creditcard.ipynb`)
+* Made a filtered csv with less noise data.
+(Refer : `eda-concrete-strength.ipynb`)
 * Next trained model with algorithms with default parameters:
-	* Logistic Regression
+	* Linear Regression
-	* Linear SVM
+	* RBF SVM
-	* KNN Classifier
+	* Decision Tree
 	* Random Forest
 	* XGBoost
-* In this XGBoost performed the best with 99.956%accuracy.
-(Refer : `baselinemodels-creditcard.ipynb`)
+* In this XGBoost performed the best with 5.29 rmse.
+(Refer : `baseline-models-concrete-strength-regression.ipynb`)
-* Also added an approach on getting optimal parameters using Bayesian Optimization.(Refer : `bayesianopt-creditcard.ipynb`)
+* Also added an approach on getting optimal parameters on XGBoost with GPU.(Refer : `xgboost-tuning-concrete-strength-gpu.ipynb`)

 **MODELS USED**

-1. Logistic Regression : Logistic regression is easier to implement, interpret, and very efficient to train.
-It is **very fast at classifying unknown records**.
+1. Linear Regression : Linear regression is easier to implement, interpret, and very efficient to train.
-2. Linear SVM : SVM performs well on classification problems when size of dataset is not too large.
+2. RBF SVM : SVM performs well on classification problems when size of dataset is not too large.
+Support Vector Machine can also be used as a regression method, maintaining all the main features that characterize the algorithm (maximal margin).
-3. KNN Classifier : The KNN algorithm can compete with the most **accurate models because it makes highly accurate predictions**.
-Therefore, we use the KNN algorithm for applications that require high accuracy but that do not require a human-readable model.
+3. Decision Tree : Decision trees help you to evaluate your options.
+Decision Trees are excellent tools for helping you to choose between several courses of action.
+They provide a highly effective structure within which you can lay out options and investigate the possible outcomes of choosing those options.
 4. Random Forest : It **provides higher accuracy through cross validation**.
-Random forest classifier will handle the missing values and maintain the accuracy of a large proportion of data.
+Random forest regressor will handle the missing values and maintain the accuracy of a large proportion of data.
 If there are more trees, it won't allow over-fitting trees in the model.
 5. XGBoost : XGBoost is **a library for developing fast and high performance gradient boosting tree models**.
 XGBoost achieves the best performance on a range of difficult machine learning tasks.
-6. LightGBM : Light GBM is prefixed as Light because of its high speed.
-Light GBM can handle the large size of data and takes lower memory to run. it is so popular is because **it focuses on accuracy of results**.

 **LIBRARIES NEEDED**